 When you jump rope, you work all of the muscles in your body.
 This workout uses your upper, core, and lower body muscles.
 You use your biceps and triceps to keep the rope moving.
 At the same time, you use your abdominal muscles to jump.

 Additionally, this workout also strengthens your legs.
 The coordinated movement of your legs generates muscle tension.
 Consequently, this tension tones and builds your quadriceps, glutes, hamstrings, and calves.
-Thus, jumping rope is an interesting activity to tone your body and lose fat at the same time.

 2. It improves cardiovascular health

 The movement that we use when we jump rope directly helps our cardiovascular system.
 In fact, a recent study published in the European Journal of Applied Physiology found that jumping rope decreases the risk of cerebrovascular diseases in young people.

 When you jump rope, your lungs get a bigger amount of air.
 This can be helpful for some respiratory problems.
 At the same time, it increases our physical endurance.
 As a result, this means we can exercise longer without getting tired.

 The American Lung Association recommends jumping rope as one of the options to help your lungs function properly.
 Therefore, it’s a good idea to incorporate it into your daily exercise routine.

 Check out these Four Home Remedies to Strengthen the Lungs

 Jumping rope for 30 minutes burns around 400 calories.
 Yes, it’s difficult to jump this long during an exercise routine.
 However, just doing so for eight to ten minutes already yields interesting weight loss benefits.